beeradb/kubectl-slackbot/README.md

 # Kubectl Slackbot

+![kubectl slackbot being used in the slack client][img/slack.png]

-Kubectl Slackbot is a bot based on [slackbot](https://github.com/lins05/slackbot) which allows you to run kubectl commands in slack.
+Kubectl Slackbot is a bot based on [nlopes slack api](github.com/nlopes/slack).
+Kubectl Slackbot allows you to run kubectl commands in slack.

 ## Install

-To install on a running kubernetes cluster just create a slack API token and update the "SLACKBOT_API_TOKEN" environment var in the kubectl-deployment.yaml file.
+To install on a running kubernetes cluster just create a slack API token and update the "SLACK_API_TOKEN" environment var in the kubectl-deployment.yaml file.
 Once completed, just run the following:

 ```
 kubectl create -f kubectl-deployment.yaml